Infrastructure Threats: Our Drinking Water

 - Hormone-disrupting chemicals have been found in Drinking Water throughout the country.
-Endocrine disruptors, which are being found in just about every drinking supply in the country, are suspected of causing declining sperm counts, infertility, obesity, gender changes, cancers, retarded sexual development and impaired memory or intelligence in children .
+Endocrine disruptors, which are being found in just about every municipal water supply in the country, are suspected of causing declining sperm counts, infertility, obesity, gender changes, cancers, retarded sexual development, and impaired memory or intelligence in children.

 - Lead is still a huge problem.
 Much of our nation’s water is still transported through old corroded lead pipes.
 Lead in drinking water has been proven to cause learning disorders and severe developmental delays.